patient education

 Chronic Lymphocytic Thyroiditis: Understanding Your Pathology Report

 Chronic lymphocytic thyroiditis, also known as Hashimoto’s thyroiditis, is a common autoimmune condition that affects the thyroid gland.
-The thyroid is a small, butterfly-shaped gland located in the front of the neck that produces hormones responsible for regulating metabolism, energy levels, and numerous other vital body functions.
-In this condition, the immune system mistakenly attacks …
+The thyroid is a small, butterfly-shaped gland at the front of the neck that makes hormones that regulate metabolism, energy levels, and many other body functions.
+Chronic lymphocytic thyroiditis is not a cancer.
+In this condition, the …

 Read More »